4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 # 4th Earth RAW: Vanilla

 Creating a [.tabletop role playing game](TTRPG) can be a bit overwhelming.
-4th Earth RAW: Vanilla is designed to provide a minimal setup for Players to create Characters and begin creating stories in the spirit of [4th Earth RAW](/).
+4th Earth RAW: Vanilla is designed to provide a minimal setup for Players to create Characters and stories in the spirit of [4th Earth RAW](/).

-If you would like to expand these rules and mechanics and aren't sure where to start, we RECOMMEND looking at the official add-on implementations known as Sprinkles.
+If you want to expand these mechanics and aren't sure where to start, we RECOMMEND looking at the official add-on implementations known as Sprinkles.

 The vanilla implementation is designed to facilitate solo-adventuring and minimize the number of Players rolling at any given time.
 However, the vanilla implementation can also be used with groups, with or without a Narrator acting as facilitator and increasing story dynamism.

 ## Difficulty Rating

 - Difficulty MAY be increased or decreased by negotiating with the Narrator, if applicable.
-- If using a health Life Battery, spending battery points SHOULD NOT reduce the DifficultyRating.
+- The health Life Battery MUST NOT be used to reduce the Difficulty Rating.
-- If using non-health Life Batteries (or a combination):
+- If using non-health Life Batteries:
-    - Difficulty MAY be reduced by spending non-health [Life Battery](#life-batteries) points; 1 Difficulty Rating for each target action battery point spent.
+    - Difficulty MAY be reduced by spending [Life Battery](#life-batteries) points; 1 Difficulty Rating for each target action battery point spent.
     - Difficulty Ratings SHOULD target one non-health battery; known as the target action battery.
 For example:
 	    - Injury and healing actions SHOULD affect the health battery.
 	    - Physical tasks SHOULD predominately affect the physical battery.